dbist/cockroach-docker/cockroach-minio/README.md

 Time: 16.1918ms
 ```

-now browse to the minio bucket directory and look for dogs directory, navigate to the /miniobucket/dogsdir/2019-12-18/ and you will find a bunch of *.RESOLVED and a JSON file.
-JSON file will contain all of the updates.
+now browse to the minio bucket directory and look for dogs directory, navigate to the /miniobucket/dogsdir/2019-12-18/ and you will find a bunch `*.ndjson` files.

 ```
 {"after": {"id": 1, "name": "Pete!"}, "key": [1], "updated": "1576701552590477800.0000000000"}